For a road trip to Cairns, is it cheaper to hire a campervan or to hire a car and stay at backpackers? We're 2 adults + 2 kids.

 take a look at Backpacking Queensland's website for some reputable tour operators out of Cairns.

-http://backpackingqueensland.com.au/cairns-and-tropical-north/ almost 10 years ago
+http://backpackingqueensland.com.au/cairns-and-tropical-north/ about 10 years ago